silverstripe/silverstripe-lessons-v4/README.md

 If you're even remotely concerned about page optimisation, the very thought of resampling images on page load is probably turning your stomach.
 Fortunately, as we'll see in a moment, it's not quite that simple.

 Given the image field `Photo`, we can simply invoke `$Photo` to create an image tag for the photo, as it was uploaded, in its raw form.
-Generally speaking, you want to avoid this, as in most use cases, images can be layout-breaking, and we don't want to blindly trust what a CMS user uploaded (i.e. a 5MB JPEG).
+Generally speaking, you want to avoid this, as in most use cases, images can be layout-breaking, and we don't want to blindly trust what a CMS user uploaded (e.g. a 5MB JPEG).

 If we invoke a an image resampling function against the photo, we'll get the same image tag, only to a new version of the image, to the size of our choice.